microbiomedata/metaMS/docs/index_lipid.rst

 Version History
 ---------------

-#TODO KRH: add version history
+- v1.0.0: Initial release of the lipidomics workflow #TODO KRH: update wtih releease date when available

 Point of contact
 ----------------